luisgustavolf/react-satisfying-forms/README.md

 ## Features

+1. Support for field end form debug inspect
-1. Native support for debouced updates
+1. Support for debouced state update
 1. Support for easy native component wrapping, without property overrides mess
 1. Support for state and stateless approaches
-1. Support for easy change values outside the form component
+1. Support for easy change values outside the form component and triggering submit & validate
 1. Support for typed form state
+1. Support for complex properties bindings
 1. Support for initial values
 1. Support for sync and assync multiples validations
 1. Support for nested form isolation
 1. Support for field groups and partials (like mvc)
 1. Support for validations of fields that where omitted
-1. Support for full qualified objects
-1. Support for advanced inspect for fields and forms (really handy when developing)
+1. Support for "onEvent" pass-trough, like onChange

 ## Installation